zamilskhan/docs-new/source/cluster/index.md

 service xinetd restart
 chkconfig xinetd on
 ```
+!!!
+Note
-**Note:** The status can be checked by running `chkconfig xinetd –list` and `iptables -L -nv | grep 30865`.
+    The status can be checked by running `chkconfig xinetd –list` and `iptables -L -nv | grep 30865`.
 For confirmation, telnet 30865 port from the VMs.

 <ol start="8">
 <li> Configure <code>csync2.cfg</code> to reflect the configuration below (Please note that csync2 doesn't allow to use symlinks in this file; you'll may need to correct full paths to certain directories as they may change in future Gluu's CE packages)</li>